IsadoraMuniz/IsadoraMuniz/README.md

 A little about me:

 - 📚 I’m currently learning Web Development tech's, like React, HTML, CSS and JavaScript
-- 🥰 Python is my favorite programming language, but lately JavaScript is getting my atenttion
+- 🥰 I love to learn a new programming language and Python is one of my favorite, but lately JavaScript is getting my atenttion
-- ⚡ I want to learn more about Software Engineering, because one of my goals is to become a Fullstack developer
+- ⚡ I want to learn more about Software Engineering, because my goal is to become a Fullstack developer
-- 💬 Ask me about anything, I'd love to help you

 <!--
 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=IsadoraMuniz&layout=compact&hide=Yacc)-->